 1970–72 Chevrolet Monte Carlo

 There are plenty of personal luxury coupes, but there’s only one Chevrolet Monte Carlo.
 The affordable entryway to mass-market luxury sported a deliciously long hood, flowing hardtop roofline, and an understated decklid—all perfect for a natural transition to a convertible body style.
-While Chevrolet sported a bumper crop of roofless alternatives (Impala, Camaro and Corvette) at the same time, something about the personal-luxury Monte Carlo made it feel worthy of the same treatment.
+While Chevrolet sported a bumper crop of roofless alternatives in the 1960s and 1970s (Impala, 1st gen Camaro, and C2-C3 Corvette), something about the personal-luxury Monte Carlo made it feel worthy of the same treatment.